CynoteckLabs/SFUtilities/README.md

 Filename: [CustomMetadataUtility.bas](VBAUtilities/CustomMetadataUtility.bas)
 Generates metadata files for each record of custom metadata.
 It is a VBA utility.
 So you can copy the code into macros and run it.

-Pre-requisites
+### Pre-requisites:
-1. MS-Excel or CSV file should be available
+1. MS-Excel file should be available
-2. First row of data should be api names of the fields
+2. First row of data should be header row.
+It should contain api names of the fields
 3. First column is reserved for record label

 For e.g.